staticnet-io/staticnet-io.github.io/_pages/about.md

 Some of my hobbies and interests:
-- technology
-- homelab things
+- traveling
 - IT automation, python, ansible, etc
 - video games (mostly PC, some VR, some Xbox)
+- homelab things
 - music production
 - watching TV shows and Movies
 - watching sports
 - skiing
 - hiking
+- technology in general